 - Male patients are more susceptible to post-operative complications such as high blood pressure and hematomas.
 Close monitoring after surgery, along with preemptive measures (i.e. leaving drains and compression dressings in place for a longer period of time) can help patients avoid these potential issues.

-At Moelleken Plastic Surgery, with office locations in Beverly Hills and Santa Barbara, CA, Dr. Brent Moelleken understands the importance of customizing the male facelift to avoid trouble, and he employs cutting edge facelift techniques to ensure that his male patients achieve a naturally youthful, yet decidedly masculine, facial appearance.
+At Moelleken Plastic Surgery, with office locations in Beverly Hills and Los Angeles, CA, Dr. Brent Moelleken understands the importance of customizing the male facelift to avoid trouble, and he employs cutting edge facelift techniques to ensure that his male patients achieve a naturally youthful, yet decidedly masculine, facial appearance.

 Male Facelift Procedural Details